nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Track student details
 * Keep student details up-to-date
 * Resolve conflicting tuition timeslots
-* Efficiently make notes for each lesson
+* Efficiently create notes for each class/student

 ### 1.3 How to use this guide?